-Dissemination of the project is needed; not just conferences but stimulate action; depends on how many Millennium Project Nodes and others take it on; conference presentations should be opened to wider audience at the same time or as pre- or post-conference sessions; this would help and should definitely be published, but recommendations should be more specific.
+- Dissemination of the project is needed; - Not just conferences but stimulate action; - Depends on how many Millennium Project Nodes and others take it on; - Conference presentations should be opened to wider audience at the same time or as pre- or post -conference sessions: - This would help and should definitely be published, but recommendations should be more specific.

-Some momentum seems to be gathering from more political and cultural leaders around the world asking to learn more about this study; a PR campaign may be needed to further build upon and expand that momentum to the point that significant impact can result from it by 2050; makes good content for presentations in conferences; I expect some of the participants in this study already plan to do it.
+- Some momentum seems to be gathering from more political and cultural leaders around the world asking to learn more about this study; - A PR campaign may be needed to further build upon and expand that momentum to the point that significant impact can result from it by 2050; - Makes good content for presentations in conferences; - I expect some of the participants in this study already plan to do it.

-This coming economic transition needs many new concepts, definitions, policies, education curricula, intellectual property rights, and measures-a conference could explore all of these; this is very important to make it a continuous process of conferences, meetings, etc. to create a coherent global framework; broadly enough disseminated in the coming 2-3 years and in a concerted manner such as via every type of conference imaginable, this study could become an annual best seller, with far more contributors to it that it currently has, but only focusing on cultural and art leaders won't achieve that [editor's note: the actions relative to culture is 1/5 of the full report, the other sections are education, government, business/labor, and S&T], this activity needs to be much broader and reach socio-political and business and religious leaders as well, the point isn't just the study getting into more hands, but the conversations that will result from people reading and trying to apply something different in their planning and everyday lives; try the news show leaders instead, conferences are a start, what works better is to get this in schools and continuing education systems; how to make these results available to all people and have actions as an output rather than just information input; there will be a report out at The Millennium Project Planning Committee Meeting this October in Bolivia, is that right; in addition to conferences, use meet-ups, The Millennium Project website, other outreach programs, and encourage all Members of the Nodes to participate in getting out the word on their own websites and social media; generate synergies and communities; remember that the larger the use of art, the greater the possibility of it becoming propaganda, just because we're trying to do good does not mean everyone wants good done to them.
+- This coming economic transition needs many new concepts, definitions, policies, education curricula, intellectual property rights, and measures-a conference could explore all of these; - This is very important to make it a continuous process of conferences, meetings, etc. to create a coherent global framework; - Broadly enough disseminated in the coming 2-3 years and in a concerted manner such as via every type of conference imaginable, this study could become an annual best seller, with far more contributors to it that it currently has, but only focusing on cultural and art leaders won't achieve that [editor's note: the actions relative to culture is 1/5 of the full report, the other sections are education, government, business/labor, and $S\delta T$], this activity needs to be much broader and reach socio-political and business and religious leaders as well, the point isn't just the study getting into more hands, but the conversations that will result from people reading and trying to apply something different in their planning and everyday lives; - Try the news show leaders instead; conferences are a start, what works better is to get this in schools and continuing education systems; - How to make these results available to all people and have actions as an output rather than just information input; - In addition to conferences, use meet-ups, The Millennium Project website, other outreach programs, and encourage all Members of the Nodes to participate in getting out the word on their own websites and social media; - Generate synergies and communities; remember that the larger the use of art, the greater the possibility of it becoming propaganda, just because we're trying to do good, does not mean everyone wants good done to them.

-18 Additional Suggested Actions from the Panel: What other long-range culture/arts/media strategies would better improve work/technology dynamics by 2050?
-[Some suggestions were not included that were covered in the four other Real-Time Delphi studies that will go into the final report]
+18. Additional Suggested Actions from the Panel:

+What other long-range culture/arts/media strategies would better improve work/technology dynamics by 2050?